spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 * Access to a VMware vCenter environment where you will provision VMs as Edge hosts.
 You will need the server URL, login credentials, and names of the data center, data store, resource pool, folder, cluster, and DHCP-enabled network.

-* The VMs you will prepare as Edge hosts image must be attached to a DHCP-enabled network.
+* The VMs you will prepare as Edge hosts must be attached to a DHCP-enabled network.
 To ensure DHCP is enabled on the network, review the network settings on your ESXi Host.
 You can refer to the [Prepare the DHCP Server for vSphere](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-9D8333F5-5F5B-4658-8166-119B44895098.html) guide from VMware to configure the DHCP server on the network.